 Loan estimates are not required for home equity lines of credit (HELOCs), reverse mortgages, and manufactured housing loans not secured by real estate, among other exceptions.

 Borrowers should approach several lenders and do multiple loan payment calculations when shopping for a mortgage loan.
 Obtaining loan estimates can help you assess the costs of each loan and compare them with other loans so that you can choose the best one for your finances.
 With an estimated in hand from one lender, you may even be able to negotiate a better estimate with another lender, such as paying points to lower your interest rate.

-- Loan Costs: On the second page, you'll find the costs associated with underwriting, originating, and processing your loan.
+- Loan costs: On the second page are the costs associated with underwriting, originating, and processing your loan.
 These all go toward your closing costs and cash-to-close numbers.
 Underneath this section, you'll see a list of "Services You Cannot Shop For" and "Services You Can Shop For."
 Pay close attention to the “Services You Can Shop For,” which might include pest inspection, the survey fee, and costs associated with the house title.
 Call up providers of these services independently and try to negotiate a better deal than what you see on paper and potentially offset your moving or furniture costs.

-- Other Costs: Also on the second page, you’ll find things not controlled by your lender or title company—items like taxes, transfer fees, prepaid interest, and homeowners insurance.
+- Other costs: Also on the second page are things not controlled by your lender or title company—items such as taxes, transfer fees, prepaid interest, and homeowners insurance.
 These also contribute to your closing costs and cash-to-close totals.

 To negotiate a better estimate with a potential lender, multiple loan estimates are your best bargaining tool.
 You can always return to a lender and ask for a better loan estimate.

 Your lender will provide you with a loan estimate once they've received six pieces of information about you: